Trump, Putin and Erdogan behave like autocratic rulers - Germany's Schulz

-BERLIN The European Union must become stronger in response to a weakening of democracy in the United States, Russia and Turkey,
+BERLIN (Reuters) - The European Union must become stronger in response to a weakening of democracy in the United States, Russia and Turkey,

 the leader of Germany's centre-left Social Democrats said in remarks published on Saturday.